AkshatSh/DPD/docs/blog_3.md

 ## Methodologies

-**Implementation**: We will build our models in PyTorch [12] and using AllenNLP [10].
-We will build our system ontop of Snorkel [1].
-We will compare our implementation against Snuba/Reef [2] and AutoNER [9], and use Snorkel MeTal [11] (an implementation of Snorkel for GLUE) to help with the finer grained details of writing models for sequence classification.
+**Implementation**: We will build our models in PyTorch [12 PyTorch] and using AllenNLP [10 Gardner et al. 2018].
+We will build our system ontop of Snorkel [1 Ratner et al. 2017].
+We will compare our implementation against Snuba/Reef [2 Varma et al. 2018] and AutoNER [9 Shang et al. 2018], and use Snorkel MeTal [11 Hancock et al. 2019] (an implementation of Snorkel for GLUE) to help with the finer grained details of writing models for sequence classification.

 ## Resources

-**Training Data**: We will evaluate our pipelines on the, CADEC [7] Adverse Drug Reactions tag, and CONLL [8] PER tag (identifying people).
+**Training Data**: We will evaluate our pipelines on the, CADEC [7 Karimi et al. 2015] Adverse Drug Reactions tag, and CONLL [8 Sang et al. 2003] PER tag (identifying people).

 **Computational Resources**: The methods we propose do not rely on large amounts of computational resources, single GPU machines or maybe even CPU machines should be sufficient in the proposed project.

 **Existing Codebases**:

-- Snorkel [1] is a publicily available project (python library) that we intend to use
+- Snorkel [1 Ratner et al. 2017] is a publicily available project (python library) that we intend to use
-- SwellShark [3] is a paper that describes how Snorkel can be applied to sequence classification problems (biomedical NER), and we will follow the pipeline described there
+- SwellShark [3 Alan et al. 2017] is a paper that describes how Snorkel can be applied to sequence classification problems (biomedical NER), and we will follow the pipeline described there
-- AutoNER [9] is released on github, and describes an implementation of a CRF that relies on probabilistic labels (Fuzzy CRF) as compared to gold labels.
+- AutoNER [9 Shang et al. 2018] is released on github, and describes an implementation of a CRF that relies on probabilistic labels (Fuzzy CRF) as compared to gold labels.
 We will use this implementation in our experiments.

 ## Evaluation